Big Thunder Mountain Railroad: Disneyland Paris

 Disneyland Paris's version of the ride features a washed out trestle right before the second lift hill.

 The Paris version of the ride is unique as it is situated on an island in the middle of the Rivers of the Far West, where Tom Sawyer's Island would normally sit.
 It is also the only version of the ride to be an opening day attraction and the largest installment at any Disney park.
-Also unlike the other versions, the trains at the Paris version are painted to look weathered and aged.
+Its ride experience is similar to the Magic Kingdom version.

 Guests board the trains at a station on the mainland.
+Unlike the other versions, the trains at the Paris version are painted to look weathered and aged.
 Immediately upon leaving the station, trains dive into a tunnel that transports them under the Rivers of the Far West to the island where the ride is located.
 The train makes a right hand turn, and makes a quick steep rise before starting up the first lift hill.
 As trains climb out of the darkness of the underwater tunnel, stalactites and stalagmites can be seen growing next to the track, along with several rainbow colored pools of water.
 The sounds of bats swooping up above can also be heard.
 During warmer months, a waterfall parts around the track at the top of the hill.
 Trains pop out of the tunnel, leave the lift hill, and drop around a left hand turn, pass through a small cave, then make a swooping right turn.
 If the trains are being dispatched timely, when the train goes through this curve, it will appear to make a near miss with a train in the 540 degree helix.

 After this turn, the trains pass under the second lift hill and its drop, making a slight hop, before making a left hand turn onto a trestle.
-The trains run along the Rivers of the Far West, across the water from Phantom Manor (the park's version of The Haunted Mansion), then make a slight right hand turn and suddenly fall through a washed out section of the trestle.
+The trains run along the Rivers of the Far West, across the water from Phantom Manor (Disneyland Paris' version of The Haunted Mansion), then make a slight right hand turn and suddenly fall through a washed out section of the trestle.
 The trestle drop also contains an on-ride camera.
 After dropping down to the water level (with water jets on the sides of the track simulating a splashdown), the trains go around a left turn, enter a mill camp, and begin climbing the second lift hill.